yehia67/documentation/utils/0.1/community/one-command-tangle/overview.md

 # One-command private Tangle

 **This application allows you to set up your own IOTA network by using a single [Docker](https://www.docker.com/why-docker) command.
-When you run this command, you'll have your own IOTA test network and [2.7Pi](root://dev-essentials/0.1/references/units-of-iota-tokens.md) (the maximum amount) of test IOTA tokens to use.
+When you run this command, you'll have your own IOTA test network and 2.7Pi (the maximum amount) of test [IOTA tokens](root://getting-started/0.1/basics/token.md).
 You can use this application to test your ideas and applications without risking any monetary value.**

 :::info:Go to GitHub
 For quickstart instructions or to read the source code, [go to the GitHub repository](https://github.com/iota-community/one-command-tangle).